Medically reviewed by Drugs.com. Last updated on May 20, 2020.

 Concerns related to adverse effects:

-• Photosensitivity: May cause photosensitivity; exposure to sunlight/sunlamps should be avoided unless deemed medically necessary, and in such cases, exposure should be minimized.
-Risk may be increased by concurrent therapy with known photosensitizers (thiazides, tetracyclines, fluoroquinolones, phenothiazines, sulfonamides).
+• Photosensitivity: May cause photosensitivity; exposure to ultraviolet rays (including sunlight/sunlamps) should be avoided unless deemed medically necessary, and in such cases, exposure should be minimized.
+Risk may be increased by concurrent therapy with known photosensitizers (thiazides, tetracyclines, fluoroquinolones, phenothiazines, sulfonamides); use with caution.
 Use with caution in patients with a personal or family history of skin cancer.
 Daily sunscreen use and other protective measures recommended.
 Patients with sunburn should discontinue use until sunburn has healed.

 Dosage form specific issues:

 • Benzyl alcohol and derivatives: Some dosage forms may contain benzyl alcohol; large amounts of benzyl alcohol (≥99 mg/kg/day) have been associated with a potentially fatal toxicity (“gasping syndrome”) in neonates; the “gasping syndrome” consists of metabolic acidosis, respiratory distress, gasping respirations, CNS dysfunction (including convulsions, intracranial hemorrhage), hypotension, and cardiovascular collapse (AAP ["Inactive" 1997]; CDC 1982); some data suggests that benzoate displaces bilirubin from protein binding sites (Ahlfors 2001); avoid or use dosage forms containing benzyl alcohol with caution in neonates.
 See manufacturer's labeling.